jordanott/jordanott.github.io/_posts/2017-04-25-matrix-operations-language.markdown

 {% endraw %}
 {% endhighlight %}

-Here is an example of Morphinity syntax:
+Here is an example of Morphinity syntax, with the corresponding parse tree.
 {% highlight morphinity %}
 {% raw %}
 a=